Last updated on June 18th, 2020 at 10:10 pm

-Sprinting training has been one of the most common training patterns that coaches use to elevate the performance of professional athletes.
+Sprinting training has been one of the most common training patterns that coaches utilize to elevate the performance of professional athletes.

 One thing to note here, Sprint training is not only about high intensity running, but you can also use your exercise bike or elliptical for the sprint training.

 I have been asked this multiple times, coach, it is worth the effort, 30-minute jogging at medium pace would feel a lot easier.
 In this article, we are going to discuss 13 reasons that make sprint training special.